dnlrs/willy-server/src/log/README.md

-### Templated Logging
+# Templated Logging

-By creating new policies this logger logs to anything.
+By creating new policies this logger logs to anything in a thread-safe manner.